None of the Above (song)

 "None of the Above" is a song by the English pop rock band Duran Duran from their seventh studio album, Duran Duran (1993), commonly known as The Wedding Album.
-It has been described as an upbeat contemporary pop song with bass-heavy instrumentation and guitar work.
+It has been described as an upbeat pop and rock-funk song with bass-heavy instrumentation and guitar work.
 In 1994, the song was later released in Japan as a single.

 "None of the Above" has been praised by critics, who highlighted its melody, arrangement, the singer Simon Le Bon's vocal performance, and lyrics.
 Commentators also suggested it could have been released as a single outside Japan.

 Composition

-"None of the Above" has been described as an upbeat contemporary pop song with "nimble guitar work", according to Annie Zaleski of Ultimate Classic Rock.
-Mark Elliott of Dig! characterized it as a "bass-heavy ode to self-discovery and empowerment".
-Paul Sinclair of SuperDeluxeEdition noted that the band were "not trying to sound 'contemporary', just like themselves", and observed that the track follows Nile Rodgers' Chic "rulebook" by beginning with an a cappella chorus.
-He outlined its structure as moving from verses beginning with "There was a time..." to a break marked by "Can't take this attitude..." before reaching the chorus of "I am I myself alone...".
-Sinclair also pointed to Warren Cuccurullo's guitar contribution, which becomes prominent at the three-minute mark and continues into the song's closing section.
+Musically, "None of the Above" has been described as pop and rock-funk.
+Annie Zaleski of Ultimate Classic Rock highlighted the song's "nimble guitar work" while Mark Elliott of Dig! called it "bass-heavy".
+Paul Sinclair of SuperDeluxeEdition noted that Duran Duran were "not trying to sound 'contemporary', just like themselves", and remarked on Warren Cuccurullo's guitar work, noting that he "lets loose" around the three-minute mark and that the guitar contribution near the end of the track, around 3:56, is "wonderful".

+Described as an "ode to self-discovery and empowerment" by Elliott, Scott Spence of the Tri-City Herald grouped the song with others on Duran Duran (1993) that were written "as social statements, hyping the woes of society".
+Sinclair highlighted several compositional elements: he wrote that the track "follows Nile Rodgers' Chic'rulebook'" by beginning with an a cappella chorus, and emphasised its focus on "melody and a great arrangement".
+He outlined its structure as moving from verses beginning with "There was a time..." to a "blistering" break marked by "Can't take this attitude..." before reaching the "cracking" chorus of "I am I myself alone...".

-Release and reception
+Release

 "None of the Above" first appeared on Duran Duran upon the album's release on 15 February 1993.
 The following year, the song was issued in Japan as a single in the three-inch CD tanzaku (or "snap-pack") format, which included advertising for the Honda Integra.
 This release featured a "12-inch Extended Mix" of the track, later retitled the "Driza Bone Mix" when it appeared on the Canadian "White Lines (Don't Do It)" CD single in 1995.
 However, the "Single Edit" of this remix remains exclusive to the Japanese CD single.